oddlama/agenix-rekey/README.md

     > See [issue #9](https://github.com/oddlama/agenix-rekey/issues/9) for more information about a user-agnostic setup.

     > [!NOTE]
-    > If you are deploying your configuration to remote systems, you need to make sure that
+    > If you use `storageMode = "derivation"`, and you are deploying your configuration to
-    > the correct derivation containing the rekeyed secrets is copied from your local store
+    > remote systems, you need to make sure that the correct derivation containing the
-    > to the remote host's store.
+    > rekeyed secrets is copied from your local store to the remote host's store.
     >
     > Any tool that builds locally and uses `nix copy` (or equivalent tools) to copy the derivations
     > to your remote systems will work automatically, so no additional care has to be taken.